isotopsweden/docker-farmer/README.md

 - Bitbucket (should be pull request webhook)
 - GitHub (should be a pull request webhook)
-- GitLab (should be a merge request webhook)
+- GitLab (should be a merge request webhook or push events webhook)
 - JIRA (should be a webhook when a issue is updated)

-Only merged pull request will be handled.
-In JIRA you can set a scope for your webhook.

 ## Database